A Record Number Of American Citizens Are Seeking Asylum In Canada

 — Jake Johnston (@JakobJohnston) November 13, 2018

-What’s more, the fact that, for many of the migrants, they gave birth to babies on U.S. soil, making them U.S. citizens per the Constitution, doesn’t appear to hold much water with the Trump administration.
+What’s more, the fact that for many of the migrants, they gave birth to babies on U.S. soil, making them U.S. citizens per the Constitution, doesn’t appear to hold much water with the Trump administration.
 Trump has threatened to end so-called “birthright citizenship,” although whether or not he has the power to do that remains in dispute.

 Tiroude and Gislyne are two such Haitians.
 They eventually made their way to the U.S., after which Gislyne gave birth, making their baby a U.S. citizen.
-Nevertheless, they believe the staying in the States is a fool’s game, and they are seeking asylum in Canada.
+Nevertheless, they believe that staying in the states is a fool’s game, and they are seeking asylum in Canada.

 Unfortunately for them, the odds aren’t good.
-Thought the country’s new Prime Minister, Justin Trudeau, has said that “those fleeing persecution, terror, and war” are “welcome” in the country, the reality is that Canadian immigration authorities approve fewer than one in four asylum applications from Haitian applicants.
+Though the country’s new Prime Minister Justin Trudeau has said that “those fleeing persecution, terror, and war” are “welcome” in the country, the reality is that Canadian immigration authorities approve fewer than one in four asylum applications from Haitian applicants.

 If they’re denied asylum in Canada, says Tiroude, they’ll have to return to a land that is to them a foreign country.